NICHD-BSPC/training/source/ssh.rst

 machine, you must open a new shell (or terminal window), or exit ssh.

 To exit ssh, use the ``exit`` command.
-It will close the connection and put you back on your local machine (again, pay attention to the prompt).
+It will close the connection and put you back on your local machine (again, pay attention to the prompt for clues).

 Setting up SSH keys
 -------------------